ajdevbox/driverportal/README.md

 ## Project Intro
 ![project heading](md_notes/repo_header.png)

 A local private hire company with 1200+ drivers faces challenges in efficiently managing day-to-day operations and addressing repetitive queries.

 To optimize their processes, the company plans to develop a driver portal app.
 However, the lack of automation leads to delays, errors when sending out emails, and increased administrative workload.

 The app aims to automate tasks and establish a dedicated drivers' portal.
+It will enable drivers to

+* access live information regarding completed jobs
-It will enable drivers to access essential information, submit documents via the portal receive licensing updates and industry practice notifications.
+* submit documents via the portal
+* receive licensing updates and
+* industry practice notifications.

 Additionally, it will provide daily and weekly job analyses to maximize driver's income potential.

-By streamlining communication and automating processes, the company aims to enhance productivity and collaboration with drivers, reducing administrative burden and improving operational efficiency.
+By streamlining communication and automating processes, the company aims to

+* enhance productivity
+* collaboration with drivers,
+* reducing administrative burden and
+* improving operational efficiency.

 ## Figma UI Deign
 ![project heading](md_notes/repo_figma.png)